 Title IX is a comprehensive federal law that prohibits discrimination on the basis of sex in any federally funded education program or activity.
 In addition to traditional educational institutions, Title IX also applies to any education or training program operated by a recipient of federal financial assistance.
 Many of these education programs became subject to Title IX regulations in 2000.
 Foothill College has responsibilities to ensure that students and employees comply with the non-discrimination mandate of Title IX and its procedural requirements.
 Foothill College has established a method for receiving and resolving sex-based discrimination complaints.
-At Foothill College, Faculty & Staff Dean Warren Hurd is the institution's designated Title IX coordinator.
-To contact Warren Hurd, call (650) 949-7090; email hurdwarren@foothill.edu; or visit Room 1905.
+At Foothill College, Pat Hyland, dean of Faculty & Staff, is the institution's designated Title IX coordinator.
+For information, call (650) 949-7090 or visit Room 1905.

-Mutual Respect
+Mutual Respect Policy